Programs/Education » Masters Program

-The application for admission to the Master of Science degree program should be submitted to the Graduate Program in Biomedical Sciences.
+The application for admission to the Master of Biomedical Science degree program should be submitted to the Graduate Program in Biomedical Sciences.
 Applications will be reviewed as they are received and applicants will be admitted on a competitive basis.
 Therefore early submission of applications is highly encouraged.

-NOTE: Several Ph.D. and M.S. programs at Tulane use this application service.
-Be careful to indicate that you are applying for a MASTERS degree with BIOCHEMISTRY AND MOLECULAR BIOLOGY.
-You may also wish to send an email to Dr. David S. Franklin (Program Director, email@example.com) or Dr. William Wimley (program co-director, email@example.com) or Kelly Ragland (senior program coordinator, firstname.lastname@example.org) to notify us that you have submitted an online application to our program.
+NOTE: Several PhD and MS programs at Tulane use this application service.
+Be careful to indicate that you are applying for a MASTERS degree with BIOCHEMISTRY.
+You may also wish to send an email to Dr. David S. Franklin (program director, firstname.lastname@example.org), Dr. William Wimley (program co-director, email@example.com) or Kelly Ragland (senior program coordinator, firstname.lastname@example.org) to notify us that you have submitted an online application to our program.

 In addition to the online application, you must also submit ALL of the following items:

 4) An OFFICIAL transcript from EACH college or university attended.
 Have your registrar send the official transcripts directly to the following address:

-Attention: Masters Applications
+Attention: Master's Applications

-Department of Biochemistry and Molecular Biology, #8543
+Department of Biochemistry and Molecular Biology, #8643

 Tulane University School of Medicine